 CBD is a natural compound in the cannabis plant.
 It promotes relaxation and can help dogs with a variety of issues.
 The best CBD is organic, stemming from non-GMO hemp.
 More so, look for documentation of a third-party lab-test that ensures safety and efficacy.

 HolistaPet CBD oil is also GMO-free, gluten-free, and suitable for vegans.
 We are a trusted source for high-quality CBD products; check out our countless customer reviews!
-We also offer a 30-day money-back guarantee on all orders, free shipping, Certificates of Analysis (COAs).
+We offer free shipping on orders over $50 and Certificates of Analysis (COAs).

 What’s a COA?
 A Certificate of Analysis is a document that shows the outcome of lab tests on a product.
 The document will list all the ingredients in the product (in our case, the cannabinoids) and show how much of each ingredient is in the product.
 We lab test every batch of products for quality assurance, and our COAs prove it.
 You can find them under the “Why HolistaPet?” tab.